ericgong2005/CS2620_Logical_Clock_Model/Notebook.md

 To test the variation in clock cycles and in the probability of internal events, we create a `Variation_Model.py` to be run with `Variation_start.sh`, and the results analyzed with `Variation_Analysis.py`.
 Specifically, this variant of model.py allows one to specify the maximum command number, which determines the probability of internal events (the larger the command number, the more likely an internal event), as well as the number of clock cycles per second.
 We choose to remove the randomness from clock-cycles per second to allow for a systematic comparison of how variation in clock cycles and in the probability of internal events affects metrics such as the maximum queue length, the maximum clock drift during the trial, and the clock drift at the end of the trial.

+Note that because `Variation_Model.py` is meant to be run numerous times, to expidite the data collection process, we add a speed multiplier that reduced interval time, but scales up the apparent true time, so that 60 seconds worth of data can be collected in a single second, without the numbers in the data being altered as a result of the speedup.

 ## Model Design

 ### Wire Protocol